-Taking part in a formal mentoring program in the workplace can be a rewarding learning experience, not only for the mentee but also the mentor.
-Improving interpersonal skills and building leadership abilities are just some of the potential professional development opportunities for both parties.
+Taking part in a professional mentoring program can be a rewarding learning experience, not only for the mentee but also the mentor.
+Improving interpersonal skills, growing leadership abilities and building the foundation for a long-term professional relationship are just some of the benefits.

 - Increasing knowledge transfer between employees